akorablov/project_data_jobs/README.md

 #### Insights:

-- The top graph reveals that specialized technical skills such as dplyr, Bitbucket, and GitLab are linked to higher salaries—some exceeding $200K.
+- The top graph reveals that specialized technical skills such as dplyr, Bitbucket, and GitLab are linked to higher salaries, some exceeding $200K.
 This suggests that advanced technical expertise can significantly boost earning potential.

 - The bottom graph highlights the most in-demand skills, including Excel, PowerPoint, and SQL.
 While these foundational tools may not command the highest salaries, they are essential for employability and remain widely requested in job postings.